JackSzwergold/Writing/memories/Scoring an Atari 810 Disk Drive from Surplus City.md

 ***

-When we got back home, I carefully conencted the Atari 810 disk drive to my Atari 400 with that new data cable and inserted a bootable diskette into the drive that a friend let me borrow.
+When we got back home, I carefully connected the Atari 810 disk drive to my Atari 400 with that new data cable and inserted a bootable diskette into the drive that a friend let me borrow.
 The disk had Atari DOS on it, so all I had to do was power up the Atari 400 and let it boot.
 And if it booted, it worked?
 And lo and behold within seconds of turning the machine on, it booted from the diskette!
 It worked!
 I was so excited and happy!

 “It works?” my dad said.
 “Yes!”
 I shouted; happy and excited.
 My mom waddled over to my room to see what was happening and my dad explained it to her.